hylo-lang/specification/spec.md

     ```

 2. `break` and `continue` statements are called loop jump statements.
 A loop jump statement applies to the innermost loop.

+### Conditional binding statements

+1. Conditional binding statements have the form:

+    ```ebnf
+    cond-binding-stmt ::=
+      binding-head binding-type-annotation? '??' cond-binding-body

+    cond-binding-body ::=
+      jump-stmt
+      expr
+    ```

+2. If the body of a conditional binding statement is an expression, it must have type `Never`.

 ### Return statements